saagaar/Elastic-Search/README.md

 docker compose up --build
 ```

 Until this point all the servers are now up and running .
 Please verify if docker is running.
-If failed
+If failed Please try again with above code.
+After successfully docker setup is completed you can run these commands on your root of project:

-Now you will have to follow some more steps to configure run time data like migrations and seeding
+Now you will have to follow some more steps to configure run time data  migrations and seeding

 ```bash